kintone-labs/kintone-ui-component/docs/document_en/docs/guides/search-box-customization.md

 });
 ```

-### Show results in notifications
+### Show results with Notification

 Displays the message for success or failure in the REST API runtime using the Notification component.
-The Notification is invoked using the `open()` method and the Type property will set the background color.
+The Notification is invoked using the `open()` method and the type property will set the background color.

 For this example, it is set to be displayed in the following situation: